Quality Care Gap Closure

-The reported rate is based on all members who meet that eligible population criteria, and who have been found to have received that service for the numerator through administrative data.
+The report rate is based on all members who have met the eligible population criteria and who have been found to have received that service for the numerator through administrative data.

-Hybrid data is the information collected from the medical records to meet the numerator criteria if it is not received by administrative data.
+Hybrid data is the information collected for medical records to meet the numerator criteria, if it is not received by administrative data.

-There were 3 important reasons why documentation is important for claims.
+There are 3 important reasons why documentation is important for claims.

 First, it facilitates accurate and timely claims review and payment.

-Second, it minimizes many of the challenges related to claims processing and HEDIS chart requests.
+Second, it minimizes many of the difficulties related to claims processing and HEDIS chart requests.

-Clinical documentation should include the patient's name, date of birth, date of service, the provider signature and credentials, and a description of services rendered, either during an office or telehealth visit.
+Clinical documentation should include patient's name, patient's date of birth, date of service, provider's signature and credentials, services rendered, a complete descriptive narrative of the service and care rendered during office visit or telehealth visit.